-If the document modifies any information previously reported to Court Administration on the computer system, record the changed information on the computer system and transmit the modified information via electronic transfer to Court Administration.
+If the document modifies any information previously reported to Court Administration in CMS, record the changed information on the computer system and transmit the modified information via electronic transfer to Court Administration.

 It is critical for personnel who receive and process case initiating documents to readily recognize the case type and associated filing fees or other costs that must be collected at the commencement of the case.
 Attorneys who regularly practice in the court are well aware of the required filing fees, but it is still incumbent on the clerk's office to verify the appropriate amount.
 Following such verification, one of the following actions will occur: issuance of a receipt, posting of the amount to the attorney's individual account, or passing the remittance to the bookkeeper for receipt and posting.
 In rare instances, filing fees may be waived (Chapter 7 and Chapter 8).

 Depending upon local practice, receipts for filing fees may be prepared by the case processing clerk or a cashier.
 In larger courts, the issuance of receipts for all funds in the clerk's office is often centralized in a cashiering operation to ensure consistent and accurate accounting procedures are followed.

 Insure that the amount remitted is the correct amount.
 If an underpayment is received, it is strongly recommended that the document not be filed until the appropriate fee or an order granting a motion for leave to proceed in forma pauperis is provided.
 Return the document to the person intending to file it and inform them of the appropriate filing fee.
 (See also 6.3.1)

 If an overpayment is received, the clerk may accept the filing and return the excess amount.
 In the alternative, the entire payment may be returned with a request for the correct amount to be remitted.
 You may wish to consult with your county treasurer as to the preferred method in your county.